• Skip to primary navigation

 Lotus Biscoff spread is sold UK-wide and you'll find it in most large supermarkets and stores.
 It's usually located next to the jam, peanut butter and other spreads.

-Because this fudge is so simple, the only reason it wouldn't set would be because you haven't chilled it for long enough or because you used something like candy melts instead of chocolate.
-Make sure to use real white chocolate bars and give it the full 2 hours in the fridge!
+Because this fudge is made without condensed milk, it's pretty difficult to get wrong.
+Reasons for it not setting would be because you haven't chilled it for long enough, you've overheated the chocolate, or you used something like candy melts instead of chocolate.
+For best results, make sure to use real white chocolate bars, keep the heat low while melting, and give it the full 2 hours in the fridge.

 3 pieces of white chocolate biscoff fudge stacked on top of one another